 I moved around a lot as a kid, but I consider myself to be from Mount Pleasant, SC, outside of Charleston.
 I received my B.S. in Polymer and Fiber Engineering at Georgia Tech.
-While at Tech, my research mostly focused on high performance fibers, such as precursor carbon fiber (with Prof. Satish Kumar) and ultrahigh molecular weight polyethylene fibers (with Prof. Donggang Yao).
-I completed a summer REU at Vanderbilt University in the Chemistry Department with Prof. Eva Harth.
-During my REU, my research focused on synthesizing copolymer using polyglycidol derivatives for drug delivery applications.
+While at Tech, my research mostly focused on high performance fibers in the labs of Dr. Satish Kumar and Dr. Donggang Yao.
+I also completed a summer REU at Vanderbilt University in the Chemistry Department with Prof. Eva Harth focusing on polymer synthesis for drug delivery applications.

-In addition to my research, I have been involved in the high school outreach program ASPIRE since my first year, as a volunteer and as a coordinator.
-It has been such a pleasure to see how the program makes such an impact on the high school students, and also on the graduate student volunteers.
+In addition to my research, I was involved in the high school outreach program ASPIRE, as a volunteer and as a coordinator.
+It was such a pleasure to see how the program makes such an impact on the high school students, and also on the graduate student volunteers.
 Sharing your research experience with high school students and seeing their faces when they get excited about something cool or learn something new is a very rewarding experience.
-My experiences with outreach renew my excitement for research.

 I am now a postdoctoral associate at Yale University in biomedical engineering, working with Dr. Michael Murrell studying biophysics of cytoskeletal systems and active matter.
 I feel that my polymer science education from PSE at UMass has given me a unique perspective and has prepared me well for the type of high quality interdisciplinary research that I now perform.